microsoft/debug-adapter-protocol/overview.md

 #### Header Part

 The header part consists of header fields.
-Each header field is comprised of a name and a value, separated by ': ' (a colon and a space).
+Each header field is comprised of a key and a value, separated by ': ' (a colon and a space).
 Each header field is terminated by `\r\n`.

-Considering that the last header field and the overall header itself are each terminated with `\r\n`, and that the header is mandatory, this means that two `\r\n` sequences always precede the content part of a message.
+Since both the last header field and the overall header itself are each terminated with `\r\n`, and since the header is mandatory, the content part of a message is always preceded (and clearly identified) by two `\r\n` sequences.

 Currently only a single header field is supported and required: